riege/one-record-ontologymodel/.github/README-renovate.md

 the libraries used will not be used with their latest version but with the version which are used in that project.

-This is the reason why this project does not and should not apply github's dependabot.yml feature.
+This is the reason why the "gradle" manager for Renovate has been disabled.